• Free shipping on all orders

 5. Savannah Cats Love Water

 This breed is already known for being more dog-like than cat-like and another reason is that they are known for enjoying the water.
-Savannahs will try and join in the bath and shower and will absolutely love playing and swimming in any water they gain access to.
+Savannahs will try and join in the bath and shower and will love playing and swimming in any water they gain access to.
 Of course, this love for water can vary by individual.

 close up of a savannah cat sitting